CHAI is a multi-institution research group based at UC Berkeley, with academic affiliates at a variety of other universities.

 Artificial intelligence research is concerned with the design of machines capable of intelligent behavior, i.e., behavior likely to be successful in achieving objectives.
 The long-term outcome of AI research seems likely to include machines that are more capable than humans across a wide range of objectives and environments.
 This raises a problem of control: given that the solutions developed by such systems are intrinsically unpredictable by humans, it may occur that some such solutions result in negative and perhaps irreversible outcomes for humans.
 CHAI’s goal is to ensure that this eventuality cannot arise, by refocusing AI away from the capability to achieve arbitrary objectives and towards the ability to generate provably beneficial behavior.
 Because the meaning of beneficial depends on properties of humans, this task inevitably includes elements from the social sciences in addition to AI.

-The Center for Human-Compatible AI is sponsored by the Open Philanthropy Project, the Future of Life Institute, the Leverhulme Trust, and CITRIS.
-Partner organizations include the Leverhulme Centre for the Future of Intelligence and the Center for Long-Term Cybersecurity.
+The Center for Human-Compatible AI is sponsored by Open Philanthropy, the Future of Life Institute, the Leverhulme Trust, and CITRIS.
+Our partner organizations include the Leverhulme Centre for the Future of Intelligence, the Center for Long-Term Cybersecurity, the Berkeley Existential Risk Initiative, and ICT4Peace.